jpklock2/semantic-segmentation/README.md

 ## Step 3

+This step is divided between the Semantic Segmentation and Position Estimation pipelines.

+### Step 3.1

+Semantic Segmentation Pipeline:

 In the main folder, edit the `main.m` file flags for your use case.
 All flags are explained whithin the code.
 Then run the project with:

 `main`

+### Step 3.2

+Position Estimation Pipeline:

+In the main folder, edit the `semanticSegmentation.m` file flags for your use case.
+All flags are explained whithin the code.
+Then run the project with:

+`positionEstimation`

 Enjoy!